gvwilson/sdxpy/src/check/index.md

 [% inc file="contains.out" %]

-At this point have written several recursive functions that have almost exactly the same [%i "control flow" %].
+At this point we have written several recursive functions that have almost exactly the same [%i "control flow" %].
-A good rule of software design is that if we have built something three times we should make what we've learned reusable so that we never have to write it again.
+A good rule of software design is that if we have built something three times, we should make what we've learned reusable so that we never have to write it again.
 In this case,